junxit/us-congress-bills-119/bill.md

   >   - **(5)** *GAO review* Not later than 2 years after the date of enactment of this subsection, the Comptroller General of the United States shall, to the extent data are available—
   >     - **(A)** conduct a review concerning the activities under this subsection; and
   >     - **(B)** submit to the Committee on Health, Education, Labor, and Pensions and the Committee on Finance of the Senate and the Committee on Energy and Commerce of the House of Representatives, a report on such review, including related recommendations, as applicable.
-  >   - **(6)** *Sunset* The authority to collect registration fees under paragraph (1) shall expire on the date that is 3 years after the date of enactment of the Give Kids a Chance Act of 2025.
+  >   - **(6)** *Sunset* The authority to collect registration fees under paragraph (1) shall expire on the date that is 3 years after the date of enactment of the Mikaela Naylon Give Kids a Chance Act.

 ## § 9.
 Establishment of Abraham Accords Office within Food and Drug Administration